puppetlabs/trapperkeeper-webserver-jetty9/README.md

 `:server-id` and `:context-listeners`.
 The value stored in `:server-id` specifies which server to add the context handler to, similar to how it is done in `add-ring-handler`.
-Again, like `add-ring-handler`, if this key is absent or the two argument version is called, the context handler will be added to the `:default` server.
+Again, like `add-ring-handler`, if this key is absent or the two argument version is called, the context handler will be added to the default server.
 The value stored in `:context-listeners` is a list of objects implementing the [ServletContextListener] (http://docs.oracle.com/javaee/7/api/javax/servlet/ServletContextListener.html) interface.
 These listeners are registered with the context created for serving the static content and receive notifications about the lifecycle events in the context